DinaJohn/MooviebyMood/README.md

     Please be sure to run this command in the main folder of the downloaded zip file.

-7. If everything is set, you should be able to start the Django server from the main folder:
+4. If everything is set, you should be able to start the Django server from the main folder:

     ```console
     $ python manage.py runserver
     ```

-9. Open your browser and go to http://localhost:8000.
+5. Open your browser and go to http://localhost:8000.
 You should be able to view and use the web app.

+## Login Details:

+Please use the below details to login to the web app:

+userId	Password
+1	      Hello123
+2		   Hello124
+3	      Hello125
+4	      Hello126
+5	      Hello127

 ## File Directory: